mcmpdouglas/jekyll-now/_posts/2016-10-13-Presentation-Next-Week.md

 ---
 layout: post
-title: Presentation about fluorescence on Monday October 17th!
+title: Presentation about Fluorescence Microscopy on Monday October 17th
 ---

 I've got a presentation next week on Monday October 17th at 11am, in the Bowermann Room (Douglas Hospital).
 I will go over the basics of fluorescence microscopy and